Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam06/10/2023

-A private onsen bath.
+A type of private onsen bath.
 Photo: Kashiwaya

 According to vnexpress.net